 - How to Purchase a Vehicle with Cash

 If you are financing your current vehicle, challenge this self-limiting belief and start saving cash.
 In the long run, buying a car with cash will not only keep you out of debt but allow you to save more money and Fill The Pig.

 SLB #3: I’m Just Not Very Good with Money

 Whoa!
 Don’t beat yourself up on this one.
 It’s not like they offered a class in personal finance in high school, or money management was a requirement to become a U.S Citizen.
 More often than not, wandering into debt is more a function of “we don’t know what we don’t know”, and less about not being very good with money.

 Fact – Debt is not a lifetime sentence.
 Anyone can learn about budgeting, using the Snowball Method to pay off debt or leverage the FTP Cash Ladder to save money.
 All it requires is a change in your beliefs about what you are capable of learning, some focus, and discipline.
 If you’re struggling with debt, get educated.

 Challenge Your Self-Limiting Beliefs About Money

 If you are feeling stuck in your financial situation, and want desperately to get out – challenge your beliefs about money.
 Self-limiting beliefs can impact every aspect of how we think about debt, saving cash, and the purchases we make.
-The key is to recognize how these beliefs influence your day to day decisions surrounding money and then changing the behaviors they create.
+The key is to recognize how these beliefs influence your day to day decisions surrounding money.
+And then change the behaviors they create.